Nominations are invited, with a deadline of 30 June 2016.

-Assessment and Judging will take place during August/September,
+Assessment and Judging will take place during July/August,

-with the winner(s) being announced at an awards event on 6th Novemmber 2014.
+with the winner(s) being announced at an awards event on 17th November 2016.

 The Judging Panel reserves the right not to make an award.